Allegheny-Computer-Science-302-F2020/cs302-F2020-plans/assignments/laboratory-assignment.md

 - Use a text editor and a terminal window to design, implement, test, and use an experimentation framework to run experiments to evaluate a web site component.
-  Using the data collected from the experiments, evaluate the implementation of the web site component as you consider, for instance, its efficiency and correctness.
+  Using the data collected from the experiments, evaluate the implementation of the web site component as you consider, for instance, its efficiency, correctness, and design.

 - After using a text editor and a terminal window to design, implement, test, and use an integrated mobile-ready web site that features user documentation,